May 24, 2022

 2. Open your terminal, run npm login and enter your username, password and email.

-3. In your module make sure to have a valid package.json.
+3. In the root of your module make sure to have a valid package.json.

 "name": "@nuovecode/npm-package",